helium/HIP/0000-Eliminate-Rewards-for-IOT-Redundant-Coverage.md

 ## Success Metrics

 Success can be measured by
-- Observing that hotspots within *Minimum Distance* of each other are rewarded less for witnessing the same beacon if there are more than *Maximum Witnesses* to the beacon.
+- Observing that Hotspots within *Minimum Distance* of each other are rewarded less for witnessing the same beacon if there are more than *Maximum Witnesses* to the beacon.
 - A decrease in rewards to overly dense areas of Hotspot deployment.
-- An increase in the reassertion of hotspots in dense areas to those less dense measured by evaluating the change in hotspots in larger resolution Hexes.
+- An increase in the reassertion of Hotspots in dense areas to those less dense measured by evaluating the change in Hotspots in larger resolution Hexes.